 Table of Contents

 Labor Cost Benchmarks

-Besides wages and salaries, labor cost also include benefits, payroll tax, training, HR operating costs, contingent workforce budget and more.
+Besides wages and salaries, labor costs also include benefits, payroll tax, training, HR operating costs, contingent workforce budget, and more.
 HCMI recommends organizations use the Total Cost of Workforce metric to measure and track the organization’s total workforce spending.

 2. 43% of companies suspended salary increases in 2020 because of the pandemic.
 (Source: Robert Half)

-3. The average benefit cost for private industry worker accounts for 29.8% of total employer compensation costs.
+3. The average benefit-cost for private industry workers accounts for 29.8% of total employer compensation costs.
 (Source: BLS)